 |CLO--Collateralized loan obligfation.|

-The URL below links to lists of the negative rating actions take this year on U.S. BSL CLO obligors and U.S. CLO tranches as of May 3, 2020, which we will update periodically as circumstances warrant:
+Copy and paste the URL below into your browser to download lists of the negative rating actions take this year on U.S. BSL CLO obligors and U.S. CLO tranches as of May 3, 2020, which we will update periodically as circumstances warrant:

 S&P Global Ratings acknowledges a high degree of uncertainty about the rate of spread and peak of the coronavirus outbreak.
 Some government authorities estimate the pandemic will peak about midyear, and we are using this assumption in assessing the economic and credit implications.
 We believe the measures adopted to contain COVID-19 have pushed the global economy into recession (see our macroeconomic and credit updates here: www.spglobal.com/ratings).
 As the situation evolves, we will update our assumptions and estimates accordingly.